Essentials of County Government

 Theme 3

-Ethics, Conflicts of Interest, and Open Government.
+Ethics, Conflicts of Interest and Open Government

 The final theme will focus on important limitations on board members and their legal and ethical responsibilities.
 Commissioners will explore public records and open meetings requirements and learn practical techniques to operate effectively in an open government environment.
-During the live session, commissioners will also participate in the statutorily-required 2-hour ethics training.
+During the live session, commissioners will also participate in the statutorily required two-hour ethics training.